-With a fragment buoy, the non-dominant hand is held from a preceding sign, it is intended, and it carries some meaning.
+- With a fragment buoy, the non-dominant hand is held from a preceding sign, it is intended, and it carries some meaning.
 Typically this meaning is conveyed by the signer pointing to or looking at or directing attention to the fragment buoy in some way.
-This differs from perseveration whereby the nondominant hand is held from a preceding sign but may or may not be intended to carry any meaning.
+This differs from perseveration whereby the non-dominant hand is held from a preceding sign but may or may not be intended to carry any meaning.
+This is annotated as FBUOY. - If the signer points to a fragment buoy with the dominant hand, the point is annotated as PT:FBUOY.